SnezhanaDen/rsschool-cv/cv.md

 Minsk, Remote, Full time

 ## Head of Department of the Integrated risk management
-ОАО «Белорусский народный банк» Bank of Georgia Group March 2021 – current time
+JSC «BNB-Bank», Bank of Georgia Group
+March 2021 – current time

 Responsibility for improving the bank’s operational risk management process (including cyberrisks, IT risks, third-party risks) and reducing operational losses through achievements in the field of risk management, enhancing the operational risk culture, incident analysts, software development, implementation of risk self-assessment.